Protecting Your Home From Leaks: Will Home Insurance Help?

 The Causes Behind Basement Leaks

 When a material’s expanding and contracting more frequently than it should, it can start to crack.
 A crack means more potential for a leak, which means more exposure to water, and that means a greater risk of damage in your home.
+However, cracks aren’t the only reason your basement may start to leak.
+Other reasons may include:

 What Basement Leaks Will Home Insurance Cover?